• Stewardship & Giving at St Paul’s, Cambridge

 Ultimately, trust grows and is sustained through our behaviour, when people can see us living out our faith, showing love and compassion and respect for everyone, when our actions are consistent with our words.

-St Paul’s act ethically and honourably, ensuring that theway we ask for support, and the way we spend what is given, is entirely consistent with our faith.
-St Paul’s have good systems in place so giving is kept safe and confidential.
+St Paul’s seeks to act in accordance with Christian values and ensuring that the way we ask for support, and the way we spend what is given, is entirely consistent with our faith.

 • Join Us in Living Generously